mantisbt-plugins/MantisKanban/readme.md

 ## Changelog

-2024-03-15	Initial release for version 2.x
+2024-03-15	Initial release for version 2.x<br>
-2024-03-22	Added config options so no need to adjust the code itself 2024-03-22	Introduced combined overview option
+2024-03-22	Added config options so no need to adjust the code itself<br>
+2024-03-22	Introduced combined overview option<br>